ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Collaboration_Ideas.md

 ### Why some quiet time substorms create EMIC waves and most do not

-From Van Allen Probes era.
+From Van Allen Probes era - follow on of the above study.

 ## Compare different Van Allen Probes Statistical studies.